 Technohol 13: Marvel Super Heroes RPG (Classic & Saga) Material

-Anyway, you'll see how things progress by staying tuned here - or, at least, to the site's Facebook page.
-That's right, I still have one of those, and still update it when I hit a major milestone here on the 13.
+As always, you can see how things progress by staying tuned here - or, at least, checking the site's Facebook page.
+I still have one of those, and still update it when I hit a major milestone here on the 13.
 I don't spam all over it, despite what Facebook would like me to do to you guys, so that's another resource if you want the latest Technoholic news.
 Like it using the link below, today!

 In the event that those expressive icons at the top (and bottom) of the page don't tell enough of the story for you to see what lies beyond them, here is a quick summary of just about everything on the site.
 I even added one or two pages that I didn't have room for in the navigation bar above (well it looks like I do, but there's more coming... oh yes.)

 The New Universe: It was the world outside your window - at least, until the so-called White Event rippled across the face of the earth, leaving approximately two in every million people forever changed.
 With the dawn of the paranormal, the world would be forever changed - and for the worse - as various governments scrambled to master this new, uncontrollable power.

 Gi Joe: a Real American Hero: Assembled from the very best members of the various armed forces, Special Counter-Terrorist Group Delta is also known by its nickname, Gi Joe.
 This group was created to handle all kinds of threats to democracy, but was forced to focus its efforts on Cobra, a ruthless terrorist organization determined to rule the world!
 Only Gi Joe stands between Cobra and its nefarious goal...!